 Calcium salts for kidney disease

-The kidneys remove phosphate that the body doesn't need from the blood.
+The kidneys remove phosphate that the body doesn’t need.
 In children with kidney disease, phosphate levels may build up, putting them at risk of bone problems.
-Calcium salts are given to people with kidney disease to bind (mop up) phosphate from food in the gut.
+Calcium salts are given to bind (mop up) phosphate from food.
 The salts form calcium phosphate, which is then removed from the body in the stool (poo).
 Your doctor will check your child's phosphate levels regularly.

 It is important that your child takes this medicine regularly to prevent phosphate levels from building up in their blood, which could be dangerous.

-- Liquid medicine (suspension): can be ordered specially from your pharmacist
+- Liquid medicine (suspension): can be ordered from your pharmacist

 If your child has overnight feeds, the calcium salts should be added to their feed as recommended by the specialist doctor who is looking after your child.